 The Corporation is a MIC pursuant to the Income Tax Act (Canada).
 As such, the Corporation is entitled to deduct, from its taxable income, dividends paid to shareholders during the year or within 90 days of the end of the year.
-The Corporation intends to maintain its status as a MIC and intends to distribute sufficient dividends in the year and in future years to ensure that the Corporation is not subject to income taxes.
-Accordingly, for financial statement reporting purposes, the tax deductibility of the Corporation's dividends results in the Corporation being effectively exempt from taxation and no provision for current or deferred income taxes is required.
+The Corporation intends to maintain its status as a MIC and intends to distribute sufficient dividends in the year and in future years to ensure that the Corporation is not subject to income taxes except for timing differences.